How Cultured Chicken is Made

 The Hayflick limit (doubling limit) of cells matters for cell banking logistics and cost, though the per-kg impact at scale is small (<1% of total):

-• Primary satellite cells can only double ~50-80 times before senescing (Hayflick 1965, Nature 2025)
+• Primary satellite cells can only double ~50-80 times before senescing (Hayflick 1965, Nature 2025).
+These are typically adult stem cells taken from tissue.

 • This means you need frequent cell bank renewals (new biopsies, characterization, validation)